 Jetty is very developer friendly, but less DevOps/operations friendly.
-As mentioned, third party products are available that plug into containers to build manageable development and production environments at the same time, but this does not come out-of-the-box with Jetty.
+As mentioned, third party products are available that plug into containers to build manageable development and production environments at the same time, but this does not come out-of-the-box with the Jetty Java app.

 On the plus side, developers are not getting lost with 500MB installation packages.
 In addition, DevOps can still view key metrics to understand what is going on, what is running where, and how healthy the application is.

 As mentioned earlier, Jetty is not equipped with advanced management console and tools, making it hard to scale and configure in bigger environments.
 Operations teams may get frustrated and create inconsistencies when dealing with changes to some XML or property files on multiple servers.

 Jetty still needs some better tooling, both on the management and development sides.
 But, after all, it is very handy server for developers and suitable for websites with higher performance and configuration demands.

 Discover how JRebel can speed up development for your Jetty application.
 Start your 14-day free trial today.

 Want to learn more about what technologies Java developers are using today?
 Our recent webinar examines the results of our 2020 Java Developer Productivity Report, with insights from our Java experts.

 Not sure what application server you need to use on your next development project?
 We cover some of the most widely used application servers in the blogs below.

 - Blog – Java Basics: What Is Apache Tomcat?